What is a Washington Federal Maritime Commission Bond?

 The Federal Maritime Commission, by The Shipping Act of 1984, indicates that no license will be issued to Ocean Transportation Intermediaries (OTI) such as an Ocean Freight Forwarder (OFF) or a Non-Vessel-Operating Common Carrier (NVOCC) until they post a surety bond.

-A Non-Vessel-Operating Common Carrier (NVOCC), on the other hand, is a common carrier that does not own or operate its vessels.
+On the other hand, a Non-Vessel-Operating Common Carrier (NVOCC) is a common carrier that does not own or manage its vessels.

 What is the bond amount?